Online Master's Degree Programs

 Why Get a Master's Degree Online?

-Master's degree-holders often earn more than people with a bachelor's degree.
-According to the Bureau of Labor Statistics (BLS), professionals with a master's degree earn a median weekly income of about $1,545.
-Bachelor's degree-holders earn a median of $1,300 per week.
+Master's degree-holders often earn more than people with just a bachelor's degree.
+According to the Bureau of Labor Statistics (BLS), professionals with a master's degree earn a median weekly income of about $1,661.
+Meanwhile, bachelor's degree-holders earn a median of $1,432 per week.

-In addition to qualifying holders for higher salaries, a master's degree can lead to more job opportunities.
-Graduate students learn the reasoning and theories that guide practice in their field.
-They also conduct research to fill in industry knowledge gaps.
+In addition to qualifying you for a higher salary, a master's degree can lead to more job opportunities.
+In a graduate program, you learn the reasoning and theories that guide practice in your field.
+You also conduct research to fill in industry knowledge gaps.

-Busy students often pursue an online master's degree.
-The flexibility of online learning allows students to continue working while earning their degree.
+Busy or working professionals can pursue a master's degree online rather than in person.
+The flexibility of online learning allows you to work at your own pace and continue working while earning your degree.

 How Much Does a Master's Degree Cost?